Reuse Wear, Care and Repair

 Remember, keeping clothes in use for nine months longer can reduce the carbon, water and waste footprints by 20-30%.
 So, if you’ve fallen out of love with your clothes, consider selling them online on second-hand sites.

-Alternatively, host a swishing event with family or friends, swapping your unwanted clothes and providing an opportunity to find something new.
+Alternatively, host a clothes swap or swishing event with family or friends, swapping your unwanted clothes and providing an opportunity to find something new.
 Watch the video to get some ideas on How to Organise a Successful Swishing Event.

 Donating clothes to charity shops or bring sites is another great way to keep clothes in use for longer and it also helps a good cause.
-Clothing doesn’t need to be in perfect condition either, if the item is no longer wearable it can still be donated to a charity shop or put in a textile bank labelled as rags.
+Many charity shops are only taking clothes in wearable condition now, rather than rags, and so it is worth checking with them beforehand.

 However you choose to do it, please remember that clothing and textiles can’t be recycled from your recycling bin at home.